co-bri/book/learning/week4/report.md

 {% endlodash %}
 The department with the biggest enrollment is {{result}}

-t instructors has the highest rating?
+# Which instructors have the highest rating?
 By Andrew

 {% lodash %}
 var groups = _.groupBy(data,function(n){